Tests and Code Quality

 Part 1, Chapter 5

 For the CI/CD pipeline, we'll start with tests and code quality.
-The first thing you need to create is a Docker image with Python and Poetry installed.
+The first thing you need to create is a Docker image with Python and uv installed.
 You'll run your tests and code quality jobs inside containers using this image.

 At this point, you may be tempted to use images from Docker Hub.
 Keep in mind that you want your CI/CD pipelines to be fast, to speed up feedback loops, so it's better to use images that only contain the things you need.
 You don't want to waste time downloading unnecessary dependencies, in other words.
 You can also bake dependencies specific to your needs in the Docker images, which will save time as well.